 2. Oil is not the same as Essential Oil.
 This term is most often used in home fragrance products.
 One natural pet odor eliminator sold as a Natural deodorizer contained “Lemon oil”.
 If it is not listed as Essential oil, it is only a synthetic oil.
 If a manufacturer has the ignorance to label a product as “oil” when they have used an essential oil, you cannot guarantee they are knowledgeable enough to purchase quality ingredients that are safe for you and your family.
 Anyone taking time to purchase quality ingredients and essential oils will take care to label it correctly on the package, including the plant species the essential oil was from.

 3. Simple plant names do not guarantee purity.
 If a product is labeled with plant names like “lavender”, “chamomile”,”jasmine”, etc. with no indication of plant species or whether it is an extract, tinture, essential oil or herb, it’s most likely a fake and used for Greenwashing.
-Greenwashing is using natural terms and descriptions to make a product sound better than it truly is.
-Natural, pure, green are all terms that have no definition except to the creator of the label/product and no guarantee of purity in ingredients.
+Greenwashing is using natural terms and descriptions to make a product sound better than it truly is, or leaving out important information that helps a consumer make an educated decision about a product they may purchase.
+Natural, pure, and green are all terms that have no definition except to the creator of the label/product and no guarantee of purity in ingredients.
 Instead, look for botanical names on packaging including unscientific terms (for example: calendula flower extract – calendula officinalis ).
 The more specific the ingredients are listed, the more likely a manufacturer has used quality ingredients and is disclosing all information to be true and accurate.
 Generalities are a red flag that a synthetics are probably used.